ilyavolodin/graphql-eslint/README.md

 # Getting Started

 ## Installation
-This repository contains two projects: Parser and Plugin.
-Both are necessary to install to lint your GraphQL files.
+This repository contains a project that allows you to lint GraphQL files through ESLint.

 ```
-npm install @graphql-eslint/parser @graphql-eslint/eslint-plugin --save-dev
+npm install @graphql-eslint/eslint-plugin --save-dev
 ```

 ## Configuration